 You Can Help!
 The Janesville 1st Responders are looking for people to join our group!
-We will pay for your Emergency Medical Responder certification and training in return for a 2 year commitment to our group.
+We will pay for your Emergency Medical Certification and training in return for a 2 year commitment to our group.
 If you are currently a Registered Nurse, no additional certification is required!

 Here are a few Frequently Asked Questions(and answers) to help start your journey of becoming an Emergency Medical Responder!

 What are the stipulations to join?
 Must be 18 yrs old and possess a valid driver’s license.
 Membership is open to any person who resides in, or spends 30 hr/week working or residing in the Janesville First Responder service district.

 How long does training take?
 The EMR (Emergency Medical Responder) Class is 64 hours spread out over the course of about two and a half months.
 The EMT (Emergency Medical Technician) class is roughly 132 hours with 72 hour Clinical time spread out over the course of about five months.